thecwlzone/thecwlzone-4.0/content/posts/2023/02/27/why-i-finally-left-linkedin.md

 ![censored stamp](@/assets/images/posts/censored_stamp-1.jpg)

-Like almost every other US-based media platform, LinkedIn suppressed anything that challenged or conflicted with the Government Approved Official COVID Narrative (references [here](https://brownstone.org/?s=linkedin)).
+Like almost every other US-based media platform, LinkedIn suppressed anything that challenged or conflicted with the Government Approved Official COVID Narrative.
 I try not to support, promote or spend money on organizations that refuse to defend the right to free speech when the going gets rough.

-## Hey, I'm Retired!
+## Hey, I'm Retired

 ![fishing](@/assets/images/posts/norheimsund_age_retired_fishing.jpg)